Step 6: Add Content Rating

 - User Generated Content or User to User Communication

-For clarity about any category listed here, see Amazon Appstore Content Policy Requirements.
-For examples of policy violations, see the Examples of Amazon Appstore Content Policy Violations section.
+For clarity about any category listed here, see Amazon Appstore Content Policy.

 Based on your selections here, Amazon assigns a summary maturity rating to your app and then displays that rating on the app detail page.
 Amazon reserves the right to assign maturity ratings for your app at its discretion.

 If Amazon determines that an app contains, facilitates, or promotes content prohibited by these guidelines, Amazon will reject the submission.

-Note that content ratings for published applications can only be changed when submitting a new APK.
+Note that content ratings for published apps can only be changed when submitting a new APK.